 - Patellar tendonitis.
 Most commonly called jumper’s knee, this condition describes the pain in the muscle and tendon that connect the front of your thigh to your upper knee.
 It’s most common in those who participate in jumping sports like basketball and volleyball.

 - Bursitis.
 This condition results from the inflammation of your knee’s bursa sacks.
 Either prolonged kneeling or a sudden injury can cause it.

 - Iliotibial band syndrome.
 The iliotibial band is the tissue stretching from the outside of your hip to the outside of your knee.
 In runners and cyclists, it can become so tight that it irritates the femur bone.

 - Knee injuries.
 Dislocations, fractures, ligament tears and knee sprains can all cause significant knee pain.

-Although athletic injuries are a common cause of knee pain, arthritic diseases are also responsible for a large percentage of knee pain cases.
+Although one of the most common knee injuries caused by sport, arthritic diseases are also responsible for a large percentage of knee pain issues.

 These diseases include: